narloch-eu/ionic2-tags-input/README.md

 # Ionic2 Tags Input
-**Ionic 2** Module that allows to write the content as popular tags form.
+**Ionic 2** Module that allows to write the content as a popular tags form.

 ## Features
 - Custom labels and placeholders